 How the Council Works

-Milton Keynes Council is a unitary authority.
-This means that one tier of local government provides all local services.
+Milton Keynes Council as a unitary authority provides the majority of local government services for Milton Keynes.
 To find out more about unitary authorities visit www.gov.uk/understand how your council works.

 Political control of the Council